 Chord use when all songs are transposed to the key of C major

 The reality is, and this was pointed out by many of you in the comments, that a lot of the explanation behind all of this can be answered with some basic music theory.
-If you’re interested in learning some of the reasons that these chords are popular, we encourage you to check out Hooktheory I, our interactive book for iPad and web that teaches the theory behind popular music in ways that are approachable and fun to all musicians.
+If you’re interested in learning some of the reasons that these chords are popular, we encourage you to check out Hooktheory I, one of our interactive music theory books that teaches the theory behind popular music in ways that are approachable and fun to all musicians.
 Thank you for reading!
 Let us know what you think in the comments below.

 Other posts in the 1300 song series